-A “mini tsunami” hit the Dutch coast with a flood wave of more than 2m high which swept away beach chairs, boats, and parasols.
+On 29 May 2017, a “mini tsunami” hit the Dutch coast with a flood wave of more than 2m high which swept away beach chairs, boats and parasols.
 Thanks to the fact that this wave reached the beaches very early in the morning at about 5:30am local time, nobody was seriously injured.

 About 50km south-west of Zandvoort there are two WERA ocean radar systems installed at Monster and Ouddorp.
 These systems are owned by Rijkswaterstaat (a part of the Ministry of Infrastructure and the Environment) and measure the ocean currents around the entrance of the Port of Rotterdam.
 The operational frequency is 16.175MHz providing a coverage of up to 70km offshore to measure ocean surface current velocity and direction.
 Even though WERA can be used for Tsunami detection as well, these particular systems are operated in a standard oceanographic mode.
 For this reason no tsunami alert was issued by the systems.